New Zealand: The South Island

 1 mile, moderate; Pelorus Bridge Scenic Reserve, 1 mile, easy

-This morning, “have a lie-in,” as the locals say, and enjoy a leisurely breakfast.
-Once you’re ready for the day, spend an hour or so traversing the Sky Track Trail, a splendid loop walk open only to guests of the lodge.
-The path climbs about 300 feet above the inlet, affording breathtaking views of the surrounding hills and azure waters along the coastline.
+This morning, “have a lie-in,” as the locals say, and enjoy a leisurely breakfast at your secluded coastal lodge.
+When you’re ready, set out on the Sky Track, a beautiful loop walk open exclusively to lodge guests.
+The trail climbs about 300 feet above the inlet, rewarding you with sweeping views of forested hills, golden sand, and the luminous blue waters of Abel Tasman’s northern coastline.

 Included Meals: Breakfast, Lunch